dgp1130/blog/src/www/posts/ctor.md

 constructors to fit into the existing semantics of strongly-typed, memory-managed programming languages.

-The advantage of doing all initialization in a factory is that any logic you might want to put in a constructor is pulled out to a higher level in the factory which avoids many of the syntactic problems found earlier.
-Consider `readonly` variables, which "just work" with `if` statements, `for` loops, or any other construct:
+The main takeaway here is that the constructor merely assigns its inputs to class fields, with no application logic applied.
+This means all initialization work is done in a factory, pulling out these operations to a higher level which avoids many of the syntactic problems identified earlier.
+Consider `readonly` variables, which "just work" with `if` statements, `for` loops, or any other
+construct:

 ```typescript
 class Cat {